Ronald Kelly

-Ronald Kelly is best known as a speculative fiction and "southern-fried" horror writer.
+Ronald Kelly (born November 20, 1959) is best known as a speculative fiction and "southern-fried" horror writer.
 His tales are usually set in the Southern United States and feature language and actions that are associated with those regions.

 Biography

-Ronald Kelly was born November 20, 1959 in Nashville, Tennessee and grew up in the small rural town of Pegram, Tennessee.
+Ronald Kelly was born November 20, 1959, in Nashville, Tennessee and grew up in the small rural town of Pegram, Tennessee.
 He attended Pegram Elementary School in Pegram, Tennessee and Cheatham County Central High School in Ashland City, Tennessee before starting his writing career.
 He currently lives in the rural farming community of Brush Creek, Tennessee with his wife, three children, and a Jack Russel terrier named Toby.